Whenever I worked as a DBA, I was reasonably scared by 💧

 The same happened with columns.
 And I already wrote how dropping an index (even an unused one) can break an application.

-Check if objects are used
+Checking if objects are used

 If you use MariaDB or Percona Server, you should definitely enable the user_statistics plugin.
 It can be useful in many ways.
 PMM uses it to draw graphs on table usage, and you can probably do the same with other technologies, like Zabbix templates.
 If a table is used, you will see from a graph.

-LIKE will help you, unless you have many procedures and you are looking for a table name like
+LIKE queries will help you, unless you have many procedures and you are looking for a table name like

 Check of course your scripts, including scripts for tasks like backups or anonymisation.